 Compliance aside, a lackluster approach to web form security leaves you vulnerable to these common attacks:

-• Cross-scripting attacks.
+Cross-scripting attacks.
 While cross-site scripting (XSS) can involve a variety of web applications, web forms are a common vector.
-Under this approach, it's possible to inject malicious scripts into application codes.
-If successful, these attacks can capture user keystrokes, obtain their cookie information, or send them to malicious websites.
+In web forms, attackers can insert malicious JavaScript directly into input fields such as contact forms, search boxes, or comment fields, which is then processed, stored, or displayed by the site and executed in users’ browsers.
+If successful, these attacks can capture form respondents' keystrokes, obtain their cookie information, or send them to malicious websites.

-• Cross-site request forgery.
+Cross-site request forgery.
 If users are forced to complete unwanted actions on web forms or other applications, they may be unwittingly involved in cross-site request forgery (CSRF) attacks.
+With web forms, CSRF attacks work by tricking a logged-in user into unknowingly submitting a forged form that performs an action, such as changing account details or making a request, on the attacker’s behalf.
 Essentially, this approach involves tricking the user into performing unwanted actions on behalf of the attacker.

-• Customer data breaches.
+Customer data breaches.
 Several types of attacks can ultimately grant malicious users access to valuable customer data.
-Not only does this place customers at risk but it can also harm your reputation, making others think twice about interacting with your brand in the future.
+When form submissions are intercepted in transit, stored insecurely, or processed by vulnerable backend systems, attackers can exploit those weaknesses to extract personal data directly from form entries.
+Not only does a customer data breach place customers at risk, but it can also harm your reputation, making others think twice about interacting with your brand in the future.

 An ever-increasing array of data privacy laws govern how — and to what extent — web application security must be provided.
 Your need to comply with these laws may depend, in part, on where your business is based and how you operate.